1. MISSION STATEMENT: “To identify talented young South Africans predominantly from families of

 15. PROCEDURE FOR ENTERING AN ORDER OF MERIT TOURNAMENT

 - It is the member’s responsibility to make sure that he/she is entered for a tournament.

 - Participation in a tournament is subject to approval by the EE&FF.

-- At Order of Merit events, all members of the EE&FF will travel and stay together for the duration of the event (even if the event takes place in the hometown of some members).
+- At Order of Merit events, all members of the EE&FF will travel and stay together for the duration of the event.
 The EE&FF staff member managing the group of EE&FF members for that particular event will be in loco parentis (if applicable) and will have the final say on all disciplinary matters etc. Rules and regulations apply equally to all members.

 17. DRESS CODE

 - Members will always be dressed according to golf rules.

 - For the duration of all tournaments (local and amateur) all members will be dressed in Ernie Els & Fancourt Foundation logo shirts or pullovers at all times.
 Members who not adhere to the dress code – the EE&FF will stop all support for an unlimited time.

 - Members are allowed to wear their own rain gear.